Jdbain67/forritarioco/content/pages/index.md

       We confront any, and all, obstacles and share in the successes together.
       [Let's talk](/contact/).
     title: >-
-      <Forritari.co is a company of engineers, designers, developers, project
+      <h2> Forritari.co is a company of engineers, designers, developers,
-      managers, researchers, and artists that have a wealth of skills and are passionate about what they do.
+      project managers, researchers, and artists that have a wealth of skills and are passionate about what they do.
 Every person with whom we work becomes a member of the team.
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles